treee111/wahooMapsCreator/docs/FAQ.md

 Routing tiles could also be downloaded from Wahoo update server, see [documentation](./HOWTO_ADD_ROUTING_TILES_MANUALLY.MD#option-c-download-from-wahoo-update-server) but these are relatively old.

 Examplary the germany routing tiles would be stored in `maps/routing/2/000/...`.
-More details can be accessed [here](./HOWTO_ADD_ROUTING_TILES_MANUALLY.MD#directory-hierarchy-in-wahoo-elelmnt-roam-device)
+More details can be accessed [here](./HOWTO_ADD_ROUTING_TILES_MANUALLY.MD#directory-hierarchy-in-wahoo-elemnt-roam-device)

 ## Device theme
 ### How can I restore original rendering layout?
-If you render using VTM, delete this folder on your Wahoo device:  `maps/vtm-elemnt/vtm-elemnt.xml`.
+If you render using VTM, delete this file on your Wahoo device: `maps/vtm-elemnt/vtm-elemnt.xml`.

 If you do not render using VTM, delete this file `maps/mapsforge-roam/mapsforge-roam.xml` or `maps/mapsforge-bolt/mapsforge-bolt.xml`.
 Depending on which exists.